Jacob-Stevens-Haas/mitosis/README.md

 When developing and expanding experiments, it helps to allow a `debug` argument in `__main__.py` so as to pass through to `mitosis.run()`.
-This arg allows you to run experiments in a dirty git repository and will neither save results in the experimental database nor increment the trials counter.
-It will, however, lock in the definitions of any new variants and create the output notebook.
+This arg allows you to run experiments in a dirty git repository (or no repository) and will neither save results in the experimental database, nor increment the trials counter, nor verify/lock in the definitions of any variants.
+It will, however, create the output notebook.

 Early experiment prototyping involves quickly iterating on parameter lists and complexity.  `mitosis` will still lock in definitions of variants, which means